 TD Ameritrade offers a variety of frequently asked questions, as well as phone support that is available in both Spanish and Chinese.
 The broker also offers TTY services which are available from 8:30 AM – 5:30 PM ET, Monday to Friday.
 TD Ameritrade provides 24/7 phone support, in addition to chatbots on Twitter and Apple Business Chat.

-On the other hand, Fidelity takes the advantage over TD Ameritrade in that it offers a virtual chatbot assistant.
+On the other hand, Fidelity takes advantage of TD Ameritrade in that it offers a virtual chatbot assistant.
 The trading platform’s customer service is open 24/7 for general inquiries.
 It also features the ability to share your screen with a Fidelity customer service representative.
 Contact with customer services is available via email if your question or request is not urgent.

 As with the majority of US brokers, TD Ameritrade is regulated by the SIPC or Securities Investor Protection Corporation.
 Banking products are covered by the FDIC (Federal Deposit Insurance Corporation).
 The FDIC insures accounts up to $250,000.
 The SIPC covers traders’ accounts up to $500,000 when it comes to securities and up to $250,000 when it comes to cash.
 This SIPC insurance safeguards your account from malpractice and liquidation.